 What Kevin Sumlin and that Wildcat coaching staff did to Tate last season was absolutely criminal.
 After going for 2875 combined yards and 26 touchdowns in only nine games, with almost half of it coming on the ground, averaging a crazy 9.1 yards per carry, I expected the explosive dual-threat QB to emerge as a Heisman trophy candidate and keep Arizona in the Pac-12 hunt in 2018.
 I thought the overall philosophy of trying to make Tate a pure pocket passer, the offensive play-calling and situational decision-making on the hands of the Arizona coaching staff were all atrocious.
 Of course you want the young guy to develop as a quarterback, but watching most of his tapes through the last two years, it’s not hard to see how much more comfortable Tate gets if he can use his legs early on and let the game come to him.
 You saw the talent in late-season wins over Oregon and Colorado as well as a one-point loss versus Arizona State.
 In those three games Tate tossed 11 touchdowns compared to three picks, while the offense averaged 42 points per contest.
 Let’s hope his coaches have learned from their mistakes.

 Just outside: Jake Fromm (Georgia), Sam Ehlinger (Texas), Mason Fine (North Texas), K.J.
-Costello (Stanford), Nathan Stanley (Iowa), Shea Patterson (Michigan) and Jalen Hurts (Oklahoma)
+Costello (Stanford), Nathan Stanley (Iowa), Ian Book (Notre Dame) and Jalen Hurts (Oklahoma)

 1. D’Andre Swift, Georgia